-Week 2 (January 15): Introduction to Greco-Roman Society II (social status, gender, and ethnicity), 1 and 2 Corinthians
+Week 2 (January 14): Introduction to Greco-Roman Society I (empire, economy, and religion) and II (social status, gender, and ethnicity), 1 and 2 Corinthians

 Readings: 1 Corinthians; John M.G.
 Barclay, "Thessalonica and Corinth: Social Contrasts in Pauline Christianity," in Journal for the Study of the New Testament 47 (1992), 49-74.